Vendorf/guitar-tuner/README.md

 July 29 2025

+Honestly wondering if it's even worth finishing this shit lol

+Like the tuner only works so well............. kinda pissing me off But rewriting the actual pitch detection seems horrible And in general mic tuners are only so good.....

+idk lol

+It's worth just getting it functional enough to be deployed and all at least which is pretty close

+But idk if I'll bother with the full range of features

+It was kinda enough practice now should go spend time applying and shit

+July 29 2025

 The many rerenders might have been half fixed w the refactors but still think maybe a problem

 Next would also be nice to have auto/manual selection like GuitarTuna; so click on the string and it enters manual mode, locking to that target note only.
 Then there is check button for going back to Auto mode